 An industry focused resume is your first step to a new job.
-When you begin your hunt for a new job, your very first step is creating a persuasive and unique resume.
+When you begin your hunt for a position, your first step is creating a persuasive and unique resume.
 There are right and wrong ways to complete your resume.

-Your Resume Should be Precise and Organized:
+Your Resume Should be Precise and Organized

 Networking is essential but the resume is what employers will look at first.
-Who you know may get you the interview but it doesn’t guarantee you the job.
-What you have done is what will get your foot in the door.
+Who you know may get you the interview, but it doesn’t guarantee you the job.
+What you have accomplished is what will get your foot in the door.
 If you hand over a sloppy resume, you will not be taken seriously and your chances of getting a job will be slim.

-Steps to create a focused resume
+Steps to Create a Focused Resume

 Your Resume is a Reflection of You:

 It is your history and is the first thing a potential company sees.
 Your resume is the first tangible point of communication between you and your potential employer.
 Selling yourself with this significant piece of paper will require powerful wording of your related skills and career accomplishments.

 If your resume is well organized, current and professional, this reflects the type of employee you are likely to be.
 Sell yourself not only by what the resume contains but by its appearance.
 Both the content and appearance are critical for your resume.